menghan-li-fudan/final_docs/source/celltype.rst

 ========================================================

 A single-cell reference provides complementary molecular context beyond histology and can improve prediction.
-Below, we describe how we construct a gene-expression embedding from the single-cell reference.
+Below, we describe how we construct the gene expression embedding from the single-cell reference.

 Cell-type deconvolution using RCTD
 ------------------------------------------------------